camillareis/camillareis.github.io/_pages/cv.md

 ### Doctoral School Techno-Economics
   2022 - 2026 (expected) <br />
-  Doctoral Thesis: *Achieving Contextual Ambidexterity in Software Development Companies*
+  Doctoral Thesis: *The Role of Organizational Context on Technical Debt Management: A Multiple Case Study of Software Development Teams* at the [Institut of General Management and Organisation](https://www.tugraz.at/institute/ufo/home), TU Graz

 ### Master Studies Sofwareengineering - Management
   2018 - 2021 | GPA 3.6 <br />